 For the DM halo itself (\ref{eq.line}), the Einstein field equation yields as (\cite{Xu18JCAP,Al-Badawi25JCAP}):

 where the source part $T_{\mu\nu}(D)$ is given by

-which stands for the energy-momentum tensor of the Dehnen type DM halo spacetime.
+which stands for the energy-momentum tensor of the Dehnen-type DM halo spacetime.
 Similarly, the line element for the BH spacetime, including the DM halo, can be written as a result of the combined BH-DM halo system

 for which the Einstein field equation reads